 We are highly dependent on principal members of our executive team and key employees, the loss of whose services may adversely impact the achievement of our objectives.
 While we have entered into employment agreements with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 We do not maintain "key person" insurance policies on the lives of these individuals or the lives of any of our other employees.
 The loss of the services of one or more of our current employees might impede the achievement of our research, development and commercialization objectives.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
 As a result, competition for skilled personnel, including in gene therapy research and vector manufacturing, is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
-In addition, failure to succeed in preclinical or clinical trials may make it more challenging to recruit and retain qualified personnel.
+In addition, our ability to recruit and retain qualified personnel could be impacted by other factors, such as remote or hybrid working arrangements, including those resulting from the ongoing COVID-19 pandemic, which could impact employees' productivity and morale, as well as any failure to succeed in preclinical or clinical trials.
 The inability to recruit or the loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.

-We will need to expand our operations and we may experience difficulties in managing this growth, which could disrupt our operations,
+We will need to expand our operations and we may experience difficulties in managing this growth, which could disrupt our operations.